Drawing lots and scheduling

 - Meet in the playoffs (shows teams from the same club that have the opportunity to meet early in the playoffs)

-If you have a more complicated structure to your draw that includes qualifying groups and more playoffs, Cup Manager can automatically help you both create qualifying groups and playoffs that automatically ensure teams from the same group in the group stage meet as late in the playoffs as possible, even if the route goes through qualifying groups.
-No more manual crafting.
+If you have a more complicated structure to your draw that includes qualifying groups and more playoffs, Cup Manager can automatically help you create both qualifying groups and playoffs which automatically ensure that teams from the same group in the group stage meet as late in the playoffs as possible, even if the route goes through qualifying groups.
+No more manual tinkering.

-Cup Manager have advanced support for inconclusive classes that go beyond hiding the results on your website.
-We advocate two different arrangements for a tournament with younger age groups with no results.
+Cup Manager has advanced support for unsuccessful classes that goes beyond the results being hidden on your website.
+We advocate two different approaches to a tournament with younger age groups with no results.

-If you have time for that (e.g. if you play over two days), you can build two group games in succession where in the second group stage you gather teams that are about as good.
+If you have time for it (e.g. if you play over two days), you can build up two group games in a row where in the second group stage you gather teams that are about equally good.
 By collecting results in the first group stage, Cup Manger can sort the teams into the second group stage automatically without having to manually make a new draw for the second day of the tournament.
-It also allows Cup Manager to show from the start of the tournament which matches a team will potentially play on the second day to facilitate planning for the participating teams.
-To avoid teams from the same club accidentally ending up in the same group on day 2, you can use one of cup manager's colour schemes to warn if there is a risk of that happening.
+It also allows Cup Manager to show which matches a team will potentially play on the second day from the start of the tournament to facilitate planning for the participating teams.
+To avoid teams from the same club ending up in the same group on day 2, you can use one of the Cup Manager's coloring pages that warns if there is a risk of it happening.

-Option 2 is to bring all your teams together in one class in the same group and allow Cup Manager to select which matches to play between the teams.
+Option 2 is to gather all your teams in a class in the same group and let the Cup Manager choose which matches to play between the teams.
 By taking into account where the teams come from, Cup Manager can select matches between teams that are as different as possible in order to have as exciting a schedule as possible.
-This of course also makes it easier if you have a little too few teams to create real groups, but still want to let everyone play the same number of matches.
-For example, with only 7 teams, but everyone should play 5 games.
+Of course, this also helps if you have a little too few teams to create real groups, but still want to let everyone play the same number of games.
+E.g. with only 7 teams, but everyone has to play 5 games.

 If you have too few teams in any age group, you can choose to merge the teams from two classes into one class in the draw when you draw lots.
 The merger will only affect the draw and not the notification of the law.
 This makes it easy to undo, but also that you can leave the registration open to both classes even after the merger in case a few more teams appear so that you can divide the classes again.